 The core component of the vacuum flask is the liner.
 There are 4 steps to make a glass liner:

-Production process: put the inner bottle into the outer outer; seal the mouth of the bottles together; arrange a conduit at the bottom of the outer bottle for silver plating and air extraction.
-Glasses in this structure is called a glass liner.
-There are mainly three methods to make glass liners: bottom-pulling sealing, shoulder-shrinking sealing and waist-jointing sealing.
+Production process: put the inner bottle into the outer; seal the mouth of the bottles together; arrange a conduit at the bottom of the outer bottle for silver plating and air extraction.
+Glasses in this structure is called glass liner.
+There are mainly three methods to make glass lined thermos flask liners: bottom-pulling sealing, shoulder-shrinking sealing and waist-jointing sealing.

 (1) The bottom-pulling sealing method: cut the top of the inner vessel and both the top and the bottom of the outer vessel; put the inner one into the outer from the bottom; fix them with an asbestos pad; seal the bottom of the outer bottle; connect it with small tail pipe; and melt and seal the mouth of the two bottles at last.

 (2) The shoulder-shrinking sealing method: cut the top of the two vessels; put inner bottle into the outer one from its top; fix it with an asbestos pad; shrink the upper end of the outer vessel into the shoulder; seal the two vessels; and connect the small tail pipe at last.